GarciaInes/Scrum-Mastering/Planning/Questions.md

 * How did we solved similar items in the past?
 * Does anything like this already exist?
 Anywhere?
 * What are the top three area that it impacts?
+* Who will be affected by this change?
+* How would we monitor its performance?

 #### Validation
 * How would it be adopted?
 Can it be organic?